GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

 SigninLogs in Sentinel showed two successful authentications for the CFO account.
 The first came from a Canadian IPv6 address matching the victim's legitimate device.
 The second came from 62.197.152.XXX in Andorra, the attacker's VPN exit node.
 The ConditionalAccessStatus field for the second login showed notApplied, confirming no policy intercepted the authentication.

-OfficeActivity confirmed three New-InboxRule operations from IP 62.197.152.XXX within a six-minute window, along with a MailItemsAccessed operation showing the attacker read through the mailbox before creating the rules.
+OfficeActivity confirmed three New-InboxRule operations from IP 62.197.152.XXX within a six minute window, along with a MailItemsAccessed operation showing the attacker read through the mailbox before creating the rules.
 CloudAppEvents recorded the same inbox rule events from the same IP independently.
 Two separate log sources confirming the same attacker action from the same foreign IP is the kind of evidence that holds up in an incident report and leaves no room for doubt.

 ---